zac7777/Entropy/Entropy/Sets/Spells/Health.md

 Roll minimum: 7

 ---
-*Return Life:* 5 AP, if you succeed the avoidance roll, target dead creature within Melee Range returns to life with 1 HP, activate only once before having to take a downtime.
+*Return Life:* 5 AP, if you succeed the avoidance roll, target dead creature within Melee Range returns to life with 1 HP, activate only once between downtimes.
 If you fail, their body is disintegrated and cannot be revived ever again with this spell.

 Avoidance type: Power
 Roll minimum: 8